Toilal/ng-pickadate/README.md

     ```

     ```js
-    $scope.curDate = new Date(); // Only the date part of curDate will be synced to pick-a-date directive
+    $scope.curDate = new Date(); // Only the date part of curDate
+                                 // is synced to pick-a-date directive

-    $scope.curTime = new Date(); // Only the time part of timeDate will be synced to pick-a-time directive
+    $scope.curTime = new Date(); // Only the time part of timeDate
+                                 // is synced to pick-a-time directive
     ```

 3. You can also provide additionnal `max-date` and `min-date` values.